swcarpentry/DEPRECATED-boot-camps/BashShellKeyPoints.rst

 Using the up-arrow on the keyboard scrolls through the previous commands typed - the command history.

-Display the complete history
+Display the complete history.
 ::

   history

-Rerun the 123rd command from the history:
+Rerun the 123rd command from the history.
 ::

   !123